 I had the privilege of interviewing him on the topic of ACUPUNCTURE, as part of my documentary series on scientific skepticism in healthcare called Les Aventures du Pharmachien on Radio-Canada(the show’s in French, hence the subtitles).

 Here’s the interview in English (note : you can press the “CC” button to get English subtitles for my short intro) :

 Obviously I can’t post the full episode, but here’s the trailer (note : you can press the “CC” button to get English subtitles) :

 (Note : This is a translation of the original article that was published on my main website in 2018.
 At the time, it was only available in French; I translated it afterwards so that my anglophone colleagues could read it.
-Robyn Penney the translation)
+Robyn Penney made edits to the translation)

 People living with cancer go through extremely difficult times and need a lot of courage.
 Some have received Vitamin C injections before, and they believe it helps them better tolerate chemotherapy.
 I sincerely hope that these people will be able to keep receiving their injections.

 However, there’s a much bigger issue at stake here.